 DAOS requires a 64-bit processor architecture and is primarily developed on Intel x86_64 architecture.
-The DAOS software and the libraries it depends on (e.g., ISA-L, SPDK, PMDK, and DPDK) can take advantage of Intel SSE and AVX extensions.
+The DAOS software and the libraries it depends on (e.g., ISA-L, SPDK, PMDK, and DPDK can take advantage of Intel Intel Streaming SIMD (SSE) and Intel Advanced Vector (AVX) extensions.

 Some success was also reported by the community on running the DAOS client on 64-bit ARM processors configured in Little Endian mode.
 That being said, ARM testing is not part of the current DAOS CI pipeline and is thus not validated on a regular basis.

-The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs and RoCE.
+The DAOS data plane relies on OFI libfabrics and supports OFI providers for Ethernet/sockets and InfiniBand/verbs.
 An RDMA-capable fabric is preferred for better performance.
-DAOS can support multiple network interfaces by binding different engines and different client processes to individual network cards.
+DAOS can support multiple rails by binding different instances of the DAOS server to individual network cards.

 The DAOS control plane provides methods for administering and managing the DAOS servers using a secure socket layer interface.
-An additional out-of-band network connecting the nodes in the DAOS service cluster is required for DAOS administration.
 Management traffic between clients and servers uses IP over Fabric.
+On large clusters, however, administration of DAOS servers typically uses an additional out-of-band network connecting the nodes in the DAOS service cluster.

 DAOS requires each storage node to have direct access to storage-class memory (SCM).
-While DAOS is primarily tested and tuned for Optane Persistent Memory, the DAOS software stack is built over the Persistent Memory Development Kit (PMDK) and the DAX feature of the Linux operating systems as described in the SNIA NVM Programming Model1.
+While DAOS is primarily tested and tuned for Intel Optane^TM^ Persistent Memory, the DAOS software stack is built over the Persistent Memory Development Kit (PMDK) and the Direct Access (DAX) feature of the Linux operating systems as described in the SNIA NVM Programming Model.
 As a result, the open-source DAOS software stack should be able to run transparently over any storage-class memory supported by the PMDK.